MikeyA-22/MikeyA-22.github.io/_portfolio/Fenris.md

 I created the poster and background art, and helped ideate the UI used in the game.

 The UI features a simple text displayed when the player needs information, for example, when the player has a healing orb in their range.
+The HUD features simple hearts to indicate player's health, inspired by those used in zelda games, and the shot uses a cooldown system, indicated by a quick filling animation for the cooldown time.

 ## Asset Modelling(Environment And Character Art)